joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/controlling-video-playback.md

     NetStream.Buffer.Flush

-The two codes that you want to specifically listen for are “NetStream.Play.Start” and “NetStream.Play.Stop” which signal the beginning and end of the video’s playback.
+The two codes that you want to specifically listen for are "NetStream.Play.Start" and "NetStream.Play.Stop" which signal the beginning and end of the video's playback.
 The following snippet uses a switch statement to filter these two codes and trace a message:

     function statusHandler(event:NetStatusEvent):void